Within-host viral dynamics (together with theoretical virologists)

 We have studied the effect of different antiviral drugs and their potential effect on the within-host dynamics of SARS-CoV-2 if taking prophylactically.
 We find that with our model, already a reduced efficacy of 70-80% of a drug can successfully prevent or delay the establishment of a viral infection within a host.

-Success of prophylactic antiviral therapy for SARS-CoV-2: Predicted critical efficacies and impact of different drug-specific mechanisms of action, PLoS Computational Biology (view online)
+Publication: Success of prophylactic antiviral therapy for SARS-CoV-2: Predicted critical efficacies and impact of different drug-specific mechanisms of action, PLoS Computational Biology, 2021 (view online)

-Analysis of stochastic early epidemic dynamics (together with Emmanuel Schertzer, François Blanquart and Florence Débarre)
+Analysis of stochastic dynamics of early epidemic (together with Emmanuel Schertzer, François Blanquart and Florence Débarre)

 We have gathered previous results on the establishment probability of a new epidemic outbreak and the description of a epidemic dynamics by the infection age distribution in the infected population.
 The latter results in a renewal equation, a solution of the McKendrick-von Foerster equation.
 We then use a combination of the establishment probability and the renewal equation to study the success of a mass testing effort in terms of the detection rate of infected individuals.
 We further apply the results to estimate the emergence time of new variants of SARS-CoV-2, e.g. as the variant B.1.1.7 first discovered in England, and approximate the variant cluster size at its detection.
 Lastly, we compute the minimal testing frequency to detect epidemic outbreaks before they exceed a certain size.

 Publication: The stochastic dynamics of early epidemics: probability of establishment, initial growth rate, and infection cluster size at first detection, Journal of the Royal Society Interface, 2021 (view online)

 A unifying limit equation to describe the epidemiological evolution of SARS-CoV-2 (together with the SMILE-group at Collège de France)